-To evaluate the current state of salmon stocks in the Baltic Sea, ICES uses the smolt production relative to the 50% and 75% level of the natural production capacity (potential smolt production capacity; PSPC) on a river-by-river basis.
+To evaluate the current state of salmon stocks in the Baltic Sea, ICES uses the smolt production relative to the 50% and 75% levels of the natural production capacity (the PSPC) on a river-by-river basis.
 These reference percentages are also used for the Gulf of Finland.